Academic Integrity & Discipline Appeal Process

 Examples of academic dishonesty include but are not limited to the following:

-- Cheating: Copying from another student or using unauthorized aids or persons during an examination
+A. Cheating: Copying from another student or using unauthorized aids or persons during an examination.

-- Plagiarizing: Copying someone else's work or ideas and misrepresenting them as one's own
+B. Plagiarizing: Copying someone else's work or ideas and misrepresenting them as one's own.

-- Falsification: Making up fictitious information and presenting it as factual or altering records for the purpose of misrepresentation
+C. Falsification: Making up fictitious information and presenting it as factual or altering records for the purpose of misrepresentation.

 D. Facilitation: Helping another student to cheat, plagiarize, or falsify.

 Remedies for violations of academic integrity may include a verbal warning, a lowered assignment grade, submission of an academic integrity report to the Vice President, Student Services, or designee (for placement into the student's permanent discipline file), or a recommendation to the Vice President, Student Services, for suspension from the class for repeated or egregious offenses at the discretion of the instructor.
 Instructors may consult with the Vice President, Student Services, for identification of appropriate remedies per state statutes and codes.

 Academic Dishonesty Discipline Appeal Process

 A student who is determined by a faculty member to have been academically dishonest (cheating, plagiarizing, falsification of information, helping other students to cheat, etc.) has the right to appeal a faculty member's decision.
-The appeal process follows:
+The appeal process is as follows:

 A. Within ten (10) instructional days (excluding weekends and holidays), the student may appeal the faculty member's action by contacting the department chairperson who must respond in writing within ten (10) instructional days of the appeal having been submitted.

-- If the student wishes to appeal the department chairperson's decision, s/he may make a final written appeal to the Vice President, Instructional Services, within ten (10) instructional days of receiving the chairperson's decision.
-The Vice President's decision is final and will be mailed to the student within ten (10) instructional days.
+B. If the student wishes to appeal the department chairperson's decision, s/he may make a final written appeal to the Vice President, Instructional Services, within ten (10) instructional days of receiving the chairperson's decision.
+The vice president's decision is final and will be mailed to the student within ten (10) instructional days.